Stop Waiting for the Other Shoe To Drop

 Now I help others do the same.
 You’re not broken.
 You’re carrying pain that deserves care.
 Healing is possible—and you don’t have to do it alone.

-Before we explore anything difficult, we begin by building a foundation of safety.
-We’ll focus on helping you slow down and learn how to recognize and meet your body’s needs with care and respect.
+Before exploring anything difficult, we’ll build a foundation of safety by helping you recognize and meet your body’s needs with care and respect.

 You’ll learn how to: